 To rebuild a physical temple and reinstate the Levitical priesthood and

-a new physical temple is ever built in Jerusalem it will be done by
+and when a new physical temple is built in the earthly Jerusalem it will

-those who are physical descendants of Abraham and not by those who are
+be done by those who are physical descendants of Abraham and not by

-his descendants by faith.
-That temple and that priesthood vanished
+those who are his descendants by faith.
+That temple and that

-when Jesus by his own blood became the guarantor of a new covenant
+priesthood vanished when Jesus by his own blood became the guarantor of

-wherein the way to the presence of God has been opened to all who
+a new covenant wherein the way to the presence of God has been opened to

-brothers, since we have confidence to enter the holy places by the blood
+Therefore, brothers, since we have confidence to enter the holy places

 20 by the new and living way that he opened for us through the